viktorteren/Seto/README.md

 #### Execution using a script

-In the root folder the following script can be executed, but firstly it has to be moved into execution folder (usually *'cmake-build-debug'*'), since it uses some dependencies of MIS solver:
+In the root folder the following script can be executed, but firstly it has to be moved into execution folder (usually *'cmake-build-debug'*), since it uses some dependencies of MIS solver:

 ```Bash
 ./Benchmark.sh